 Approximate ingestion rate of typical data at 200 records per second, 50 million would load in under 3 days.

-Requirements: 32 cores, 192GB of RAM, 1TB of SSD or NVMe storage
+Requirements: 32 cores, 192GB of RAM, 2TB of direct-attached SSD or NVMe storage

 Example AWS instance: i3.8xlarge ~$2.50/hr

 Approximate ingestion rate of typical data at 400 records per second, 100 million would load in under a week.